pedro-azevedo-ua/123951-thesis-diary/weekly-reports/06-23-nov-5-dec-2025-week.md

 |---------------|--------|-----------------------------------------------------------------------|
 | Pedro Azevedo | 123951 | The Playground: mobile platform to connect amateur basketball players |

-# Weekly report - 17/11/2025 - 23/11/2025
+# Weekly report - 24/11/2025 - 5/12/2025

 ## What was done

-- Finished user scenes;
-- Created 31 user stories with Acceptance Criteria in Jira to follow a ATDD (Functional Requirements)
+- Created Non-Functional Requirements
+- Added to the FR the NFR related
+- Defined the technologies and tools
+- Design the architecture diagram
+- Wrote the methodology chapter

 ## What I want to do

-- Write about the rest of the methodology in the document
-- Start Prototype
+- Build Prototypes
-- Non Functional Requirements